Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Role: Vice Chair of Governors, elected by parents/carers

-Committee(s): School Improvement Committee, Finance Committee
+Committee(s): Chair of School Improvement Committee, Resources Committee

-Area(s) of Responsibility: Equalities, Inclusion
+Area(s) of Responsibility: Equalities, Inclusion, SEND

 I currently work for Buckinghamshire Council as a HR Consultant supporting Buckinghamshire Schools and internal services on the application and interpretation of HR policies.
 This also includes developing key locations strategies to improve employee retention, up skill and manage workforce productivity and reduce absence.